las vegas strip, FREE Things to Do in Las Vegas Strip (Bucket List Guide)

 They’re perfect for window shopping, snapping silly pics with life-sized characters, and maybe snagging a free chocolate sample or two if you’re lucky!

-las vegas strip, FREE Things to do in the Las Vegas Strip
+las vegas strip, FREE Things to Do in Las Vegas Strip (Bucket List Guide)

-Scouting free things to do on the Las Vegas Strip.
+Getting hungry in the Hershey’s World in Las Vegas.
 Photo by The Bucket List Mermaid.

 Welcome to Fabulous Las Vegas Sign